ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 3. Sort the interval $\mathit{start}\ldots p$ and the interval $q\ldots\mathit{end}$.

-Three-way partitioning is also called the *Dutch national flag problem*, and one possible algorithm to solve it is to modify the Lomuto partitioning scheme from above.
+Three-way partitioning is also called the *Dutch national flag problem*, and the most common algorithm for solving it is a modification the Lomuto partitioning scheme from above.